 3. Segment Your Email List by Manual Selection

-Segmenting your email list is a powerful strategy to personalize the emails you send to your prospects.
-So, segmenting lets you categorize your subscribers into a distinct group based on a common characteristic such as user activity, interests, preferences, etc.
+So, segmenting lets you categorize your subscribers into distinct groups based on common characteristics such as user activity, interests, preferences, etc.

 When you have a group of prospects who share a common characteristic, you can send personalized emails to each of those groups addressing their common concerns and needs.